 But at least part of the reason men were typically studied was that it’s only been a fairly recent development that women started to enter sports in any large amount.
 For the first half of the 20th century, it was generally assumed that women were incapable (or would suffer actual physical damage) of performing high-level sports.

 This idea still persists and you will hear people talk about how heavy weight lifting will make a women infertile or what not.
 At the extreme, women were actually barred from entering certain types of events such as the marathon (this was in 1967).
-There is actually a picture online of a female runner being chased down the course by males trying to get her to stop competing.
+Women who attempted to enter the race were physically pulled from the course.

 In the US, the passing of Title IX in the 70’s (which required similar amounts of female sports accessibility) caused a major change in this with more and more women entering sports at various levels due to not only better access but also changing societal attitudes towards the topic.
 In other countries, at least in sports that had the potential for women to win World Championships or Olympic medals since that is a major part of global competition, the countries typically didn’t care.

 They wanted medals and were happy to throw women into them.
 The German female track and swimming team was dominant in the 80’s and the Chinese female athletes in many sports have been completely dominant on the world stage.
 In other countries, many of the same social factors still exist (i.e. Kenyan women don’t dominate distance running since it’s not socially acceptable for them to run like the men).

 In any case, the general lack of women in sport up until fairly recently is a big part of what caused research to be performed primarily on men.
 There were more men to study and their performance was more of a priority.
 And it was simply assumed that research would would apply to women.
 And as I showed above with the carb-loading study, clearly this assumption was incorrect in many cases.
 And it’s turning out to be the case for a lot more things than just that.